rene6502/keepass-secret/README.md

 This command line tool converts entries from a KeePass 2.3 file into Kubernetes secrets in the form of a YAML file.\
 This tool was created to automatically create Kubernetes Secret in CI/CD pipelines to deploy workloads to Kubernetes clusters.\
-By using KeePass for encryption it is save to store this critical data in a source code control system.\
+By using KeePass for encryption it is save to store this sensitive data in a source code control system.\
 One major reason for this approach is that KeePass offers a wide variety of UIs for many platforms and the access key to the data is a single password, which is easy to communicate.

 The following commands are supported: